Gaussian beta ensembles: the perfect freezing transition and its characterization in terms of Beurling-Landau densities: Introduction

 \subsection{Comments}

 We now comment on various more or less related issues, provide some additional details on how our strategy compares with earlier approaches in dimension two, and so on.

-In the recent years, much work has been done in the study of Gaussian $\beta$-ensembles for non-classical $\beta$ (see for example \cite{BaSu,LP22,LeRi,SoWo,Tr,VaVi}), to a great extent building on the tridiagonal matrix model from \cite{DuEd}.
+In recent years, much work has been done in the study of Gaussian $\beta$-ensembles for non-classical $\beta$ (see for example \cite{BaSu,LP22,LeRi,SoWo,Tr,VaVi}), to a great extent building on the tridiagonal matrix model from \cite{DuEd}.
 Universality results for $\beta$-ensembles with general potentials have been derived in \cite{BoErYa,BoErYa2,ErYa}.
 The distribution of Fekete points ($\beta=\infty$) in the Gaussian potential is well understood due to their characterization as zeros of Hermite polynomials \cite{DKMLV,KrML,MNT} (besides proving they are nodes of the Gaussian quadrature).
 The separation and discrepancy results that we present here show a similar pattern for finite but $n$-dependent $\beta \to \infty$.
 (The opposite end, the high-temperature crossover $\beta \to 0$ is studied in \cite{NaTr,Tr}.)
-We also want to point out that for traditional $\beta$-ensembles, starting with the well known Wigner surmise, various different notions of spacings have been introduced and studied in great detail.
-For more about this we refer to \cite{AGK22,AMP,BoErYa2,De99,DH90,ErYa,Fo,GMW,Meh,SV15,Sh14} and the references there.
+We point out that for traditional $\beta$-ensembles, starting with the well known Wigner surmise, various different notions of spacings have been introduced and studied in great detail.
+For more about this we refer to \cite{AGK22,AMP,BoErYa2,De99,DH90,ErYa,Fo,GMW,Meh,SV15,Sh14,TiRiKa} and the references there.
+We also mention that the $\text{Sine}_\beta$ process was shown in \cite{Le16} to converge as $\beta \to \infty$ to a randomly translated lattice.

 Our present work uses ideas developed in dimension two to deal with the distribution of Fekete points \cite{AmOC}.
 The strategy in \cite{AmOC} is modeled on important work due to Beurling and Landau in the context of Paley-Wiener spaces, which has been adapted to prove equidistribution in several other settings, see \cite{MR222554,MR2929058} as well as \cite{MR2006561,Seip}, for example.
 The book \cite{BHS} covers many related questions about minimum energy points on manifolds.